magerphp/Mager_Joiner/README.md

 # Mager_Joiner

 ## Description
+- Magento 2 module
-Work in Progress
+- Work in Progress

-Wrapper functions for joining to EAV and non-EAV collections in Magento 2.
+- Wrapper functions for joining to EAV and non-EAV collections in Magento 2.
 Provides a set of function calls that are worded more closely to a SQL join, which to me seems more intuitive than the parameter names provided by core Magento 2.